 One (1) download of Melissa Etheridge’s forthcoming album, The Medicine Show, is included with every pair of tickets purchased for this show.
 You will receive an email with more details about this offer approximately (7) days after your purchase.

-Gates open at 6:30 p.m., the show begins at 7:30 p.m., platinum ticket holders may enter 30 minutes before General Admission.
+General Admission gates open at 6:30 p.m., the show begins at 7:30 p.m., platinum ticket holders may enter 30 minutes prior to General Admission.

 Extremely limited $10 on-site parking ($5 for 4 or more people per vehicle) is available onsite in the SAGE Parking Facility on a first-come, first-serve basis.
 Multi-Visit SAGE Parking Passes are valid on concert nights.
 Please consider alternative means of transportation.